Ivy9743225P/ivy9743225p.github.io/_posts/2024-08-01-applied-data-science-project.md

 <span style="color: green; font-weight: bold;">-Logistics Regression (Resampled data) -Tuned: 50% (10 correct out of 20 predictions) </span> -> _**Performed slightly better as compared with NB resampled model**_

--Naive Bayes (Resampled data)-Tuned: 35% (7 correct out of 20 predictions)
+Naive Bayes (Resampled data)-Tuned: 35% (7 correct out of 20 predictions)
 We also looked at how these "resampled data" models are predicting on <span style="color:blue;">**positive bank reviews**.</span> as their accuracy on positive reviews could be compromised during the resampling phase.
 Based on 8 positive reviews:

 <span style="color: green; font-weight: bold;">-Logistics Regression (Resampled data) -Tuned: 50% (4 correct out of 8 predictions) </span> -> _**Performed slightly better as compared with NB resampled model**_